Culture, Sports and Tourism Bureau: The three divisions

+History and reasons for government restructuring

 The bureau was newly established under the re-organization of policy bureaux proposed by Carrie Lam, the fifth Chief Executive of Hong Kong, and was adopted by John Lee, the succeeding Chief Executive after Carrie Lam.
 The bureau was tasked with the responsibilities for the culture, sports and tourism portfolios.
 Previously these were managed by other bureaus: cultural, arts and sports affairs from the Home Affairs Bureau, and film, creative industries and tourism from the Commerce and Economic Development Bureau.
-On 19 June 2022, the Central People's Government announced the appointment of Kevin Yeung, previously the Secretary for Education, as the first Secretary for Culture, Sports & Tourism.